ghc-proposals/ghc-proposals/proposals/0000-template-patterns.rst

 Motivation
 ----------

-Having more powerful matching in rewrite rules is generally a Good Thing, especially if it is easy to specify and implement.
+Having more powerful matching in rewrite rules is an Excellent Thing, especially if it is easy to specify and implement.
 We illustrate by showing two problems that are solved by the change.